EnglishFrenchGermanItalianPortugueseRussianSpanish

 Handicap

-Near the top-right corner of the Round Summary, your Gross/Net scores are displayed, along with your Handicap and any changes that occurred as a result of the round.
+Your Gross/Net scores are displayed on the scorecard near the top of the screen.
+Scroll down below the Round Summary to see your Handicap and any changes that occurred as a result of the round.
 Tap the information icon in the blue square to see more details on your handicap index adjustment.

 Scorecard